TheEmeraldBee/MiniLang/README.md

 and I'm interested, and I will be adding to the language.

 ## Installation:
-You can install this project through [Nuget!](https://www.nuget.org/packages/MiniLang/) or by cloning the repository using your favorite IDE!
+You can install this project by cloning the repository using your favorite IDE!